In home nursing care

 The next part of the analysis is financial need.
 The applicant must have low income and very few assets.
 The good news is, the income and asset levels are not as low as those required to be eligible for Medi-Cal coverage.
 In fact, in some states, the limits are two or three times higher than Medi-Cal limits.
 In some states, the assets belonging solely to the applicant’s spouse are not counted for determining eligibility.

-If you have questions regarding in home care, or any other Medi-Cal issues, please contact the Schomer Law Group either online or by calling us at (310) 337-7696.
+If you have questions regarding in home care, or any other Medi-Cal issues, please contact the Schomer Estate & Wealth Advisors either online or by calling us at (310) 337-7696.